 The programs in this group are terminal and are designed for those who are preparing for the gospel ministry.
-The field of concentration is Bible and Theology with 30 hours of Bible and 10 hours of Theology required.
-Four programs in this group are offered: [1] Bachelor of Arts with a major in Bible and Theology, [2] Bachelor of Arts with a major in Pastoral Training, [3] Bachelor of Theology, a five-year course, and [4] Standard Bible Course, a three-year course leading to a diploma.
+Four programs are offered: [1] Bachelor of Arts with a major in Bible and Theology, [2] Bachelor of Arts with a major in Pastoral Training, [3] Bachelor of Theology, a five-year course, and [4] Standard Bible Course, a three-year course leading to a diploma.